awaseem/blog-api/README.md

 A simple RESTful API for a generic blog website.

-# Config Variables
+## Setup

-You need to set the following variables as either a config file name "config.json" in the config folder or as environment variables:
+You need to set the following variables as either a config file named "config.json" in the config folder or as environment variables:

 ```